Clinthon007/Coffee-Shop-Sales/README.md

 ## Project Overview

-It's a coffee shop chain with three (3) different locations in New York City.
+It's a coffee shop chain with three (3) different locations in New York City (Astoria, Hell's Kitchen, and Lower Manhattan).

 To better understand the purchase behaviour and streamline operations through the raw transactional data collected from Jan-Jun 2023 (first half of the year).
 The goal is to transform the data into dynamic dashboard that the franchise owners can use to identify patterns, trends and opportunities for the business.